nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 among the reference links.
 For 1,427 Linux memory related CVEs, we found patch commits for 592 CVEs.
+The rest of the CVEs were mostly in external product code (e.g. flash player) and not in Linux code itself.

 We then analyzed the patch commit(s) for each CVE,